 As an early evidence of how powerful this technology can be, Daimler has recently introduced the first road-ready self-driving truck called the Freightliner Inspiration.
 Its impressive capabilities allow this truck to drive itself on the highway if certain conditions are met (the system, called Highway Pilot, automatically notifies the driver if autonomous driving is available).
 While it's considered level 3 autonomous, as it has to be driven to a sufficiently maintained highway before the "autopilot" can take over, it's already a big deal: according to Daimler's research, using the Highway Pilot can help decrease driver fatigue, one of the main causes of road accidents, by 25%.

 With Daimler's technology, drivers will be able to work longer runs, longer hours, while also driving more efficiently, as the Highway Pilot has a positive effect on fuel efficiency and emissions.
 Remember, we're only at level 3.
 Imagine the possibilities that level 5 automation will bring!
+But until then, there's a lot of research to be done to overcome the challenges and data security concerns of autonomous driving technology.

-This remarkable piece of technology couldn't have been developed without Application Lifecycle Management. codeBeamer ALM, and Intland's Automotive ISO 26262 Template that leverages its advanced capabilities, is used by some of the world's most innovative automotive companies.
+codeBeamer ALM, and Intland's Automotive ISO 26262 Template that leverages its advanced capabilities, is used by some of the world's most innovative automotive companies.
 Intland Software is proud to support the industry in creating revolutionary technology that could transform our lives sooner than you think.
 Interested in finding out more about how codeBeamer supports automotive development?
 Download a free evaluation copy or contact us fore more info!